jedwood/optimize-mobile-bandwidth/README.md

 ---

-> Exploring some lesser-known techniques for lightening the cargo between server and mobile device
+> Exploring some techniques for lightening the cargo between server and mobile device

 ## Internet like it's 1999
 June 28, 2007 was a good day to be a web developer.
 The promise of ubiquitous "high speed" internet was almost a reality, at least in many markets.
 [Charlie](http://www.youtube.com/watch?v=_OBlgSz8sSM) had just gone viral.
 Our attention shifted from uglifying compressed progressive jpegs to the possibilities of streaming HD video.